-• Disaster Prevention: In addition to earthquakes, tsunamis, and volcanic eruptions, the Caribbean region is prone to flooding due to the increased frequency and intensity of major hurricanes and rainfall caused by climate change, and high waves and storm surges due to sea level rise.
-In the future, while consolidating the results of past cooperation, we aim to increase investment in disaster prevention in advance by mainstreaming disaster prevention, etc. In addition, in the occurrence of a natural disaster, we will cooperate in rehabilitation and reconstruction measures with a view to Build Back Better (BBB).
-Technical cooperation, Grant aid and ODA Loans will also be utilized for cooperation in the field of disaster reduction.
+• Disaster Risk Reduction: In addition to earthquakes, tsunamis, and volcanic eruptions, the Caribbean region is prone to flooding due to the increased frequency and intensity of major hurricanes and rainfall caused by climate change, and high waves and storm surges due to sea level rise.
+In the future, while consolidating the results of past cooperation, we aim to increase investment in disaster risk reduction in advance by mainstreaming disaster risk reduction, etc. In addition, in the occurrence of a natural disaster, we will cooperate in rehabilitation and reconstruction measures with a view to Build Back Better (BBB).
+Technical cooperation, Grant aid and ODA Loans will also be utilized for cooperation in the field of disaster risk reduction.